-Lastly, with regard to the Supervisory Board's duties on cultural initiatives of the Bank and Group, the Chairman of the Supervisory Board has the duty of planning these initiatives, after consulting the Chairman of the Management Board and the Managing Director and subsequently managing the initiatives with particular reference to improving of the historic, archaeological and artistic heritage and management of the Allowance for charitable, social and cultural contributions.
+Lastly, with regard to the Supervisory Board's duties on cultural initiatives of the Bank and Group, the Chairman of the Supervisory Board has the duty of planning these initiatives, after consulting the Chairman of the Management Board and the Managing Director and subsequently managing the initiatives with particular reference to updating of the historic, archaeological and artistic heritage and management of the Allowance for charitable, social and cultural contributions.
 In this respect, the Chairman of the Supervisory Board exercises duties attributed by the Articles of Association, as specified in the Supervisory Board Regulations, with operating support from the General Secretariat of the Supervisory Board.

 The Articles of Association require the Shareholders' Meeting to appoint two Deputy Chairpersons for the Supervisory Board.
 The exercise of their duties is also regulated by the Articles of Association and Supervisory Board Regulations, in the case of the absence or unavailability of the Chairman.
-The Shareholders' Meeting of 30 April 2010 appointed Elsa Fornero and Mario Bertolissi as Deputy Chairpersons.
-Following the termination of office by Elsa Fornero, the ordinary Shareholders' Meeting appointed Pietro Garibaldi on 28 May 2012.
+The Shareholders' Meeting of 22 April 2013 appointed Gianfranco Carbonato and Mario Bertolissi as Deputy Chairpersons.